Askerbian/Kalman_FIlter/README.md

 For signal filtering use the following : filtered signal = signal.predict(measured signal)

+Look at the example described in main : simple sine function with noise is filtered

 for better understanding of how to choose filter parameters (mesurement uncertainty , process noise and other...)
 I highly recommend to visit Kalmanfilter.net and read the section about one dementional filter .